apache/asterixdb/asterixdb/asterix-doc/src/main/markdown/builtins/2_string_common.md

  * Returns a new string with all leading characters that appear in `chars` removed.
    By default, white space is the character to trim.
+   Note that here one character means one code point.
+   For example, the emoji 4-people-family notation "👩‍👩‍👧‍👦" contains 7 code points, and it is possible to trim a few code points (such as a 2-people-family "👨‍👦") from it.
+   See the following example for more details.
  * Arguments:
     * `string` : a `string` to be trimmed,
     * `chars` : a `string` that contains characters that are used to trim.